Extremal Polynomial Norms of Graphs

-\underline{\sc Complete Bipartite Graphs}.
+\underline{\sc Complete bipartite graphs}.
 The \emph{complete bipartite graph} $K_{m,n}$ has $m+n$ vertices separated into two sets of size $m$ and $n$.
 No edges connect vertices belonging to the same set and there exists and edge between any two vertices belonging to different sets.
 Figure \ref{fig:Figure7} shows the complete bipartite graphs $K_{2,2}$ and $K_{2,3}$. \\

-\underline{\sc Star Graphs}.
+\underline{\sc Star graphs}.
 The \emph{star graph} with $n-1$ leaves is denoted $S_n$ and consists of a single central vertex with $n-1$ edges connected to it.
 In particular, $S_n=K_{n-1,1}$.
 Figure \ref{fig:Figure8} shows stars $S_n$ of various size.\\

-\section{Graph Spectra}
+\section{Graph spectra}

 Suppose $G$ is a graph of order $n$.
 The \emph{adjacency matrix} of $G$ is the $n\times n$ matrix $A(G)$ whose entries are defined by setting $[A(G)]_{ij}=1$ if vertices $v_i$ and $v_j$ are connected by an edge and $[A(G)]_{ij}= 0$ otherwise.
 We sometimes write $A=A(G)$ when $G$ is understood.
 The \emph{spectrum} $\operatorname{spec}(G)$ of a graph $G$ is the multiset of eigenvalues of its adjacency matrix.
 The fact that adjacency matrices are real and symmetric implies that their eigenvalues are real numbers.
 In particular, the spectrum of a graph is always real.
-This fact is established in Subsection \ref{sub:Hermitian}.
+We establish this fact in Subsection \ref{sub:Hermitian}.